 Who will I see?

-You will normally see Rachel Curley, Faculty Careers Consultant for the Faculty of Medicine and Health Sciences.
-Rachel is a trained professional careers adviser and has worked in both the NHS and healthcare private sector before joining the University.
+The main link to the School of Medicine is Rachel Curley, who is a trained professional careers adviser and has worked in both the NHS and healthcare private sector before joining the University.

 Where are the appointments held?